 - Vehicle Scanning: Tools that allow shops to certify that all electronic systems have been returned to pre-loss condition

 - Shop Certifications: The tools and programs needed to manage independent and dealer shop certifications

 - Body Shop Management: Body shop workflow management including parts ordering, technician scheduling and job management tools.

-The collision industry has a persistent efficiency issue associated with incomplete and inaccurate initial estimates.
-And while the root cause of these issues is different, the net result is the same – efficiency losses associated with fixing unknown issues that could be addressed early in the process.
+Auto body repairs have efficiency issue associated with incomplete and inaccurate estimates.
+And while the cause of these issues is different, the net result is the same – shops waste time fixing errors that could be eliminated with better parts data.

 Tipping the Balance of Power

 Reducing the number of full-service parts ordering systems from 5 to 2 change the balance of power in.
 But who will benefit most?
 Will it be automakers, insurance companies, shops and part suppliers.